krateoplatformops/krateo-docs/design/one-pager-definition-krateo-module-template-deployment.md

 Within a Krateo Deployment it is possible to specify which plugins are available in the Krateo UI Deployment section for a specific deployment instance.

 A Krateo Deployment is an instance of a [Krateo Module](#krateo-module).

+A Krateo Deployment is represented by a [Crossplane claim](https://docs.crossplane.io/v1.10/concepts/composition/#claiming-composite-resources) and is packaged via OCI image.
+This guarantees also the continuous reconciliation due to the usage of Kubernetes operators.

+A Krateo Deployment manifest cannot be applied to the Kubernetes cluster if the related [Configuration Package](https://docs.crossplane.io/v1.10/concepts/packages/#configuration-packages) is not previously applied.

 #### Krateo Deployment deep dive into technical definition